Autonomic dysfunction is one of the many possible side effects of a concussion. It occurs due to damage of the autonomic nervous system.

 The best way to diagnose autonomic dysfunction is by measuring heart rate variability (HRV).

 To do this, a doctor will give the patient a Holter monitor that records heart function for 24 hours.
-A Holter monitor is noninvasive and attached to your chest via electrodes, which allows you to continue with normal daily activities.
+A Holter monitor is a noninvasive device attached to your chest via electrodes, which allows you to continue with normal daily activities.

-If you do not have autonomic dysfunction, there will be continuous variations in the heart rate, sometimes slightly elevated, sometimes low.
+Recording your heart function can help doctors see whether your parasympathetic symptom is functioning properly.
+For example, in healthy persons, there will be continuous variations in heart rate, sometimes slightly elevated, sometimes low.
 This indicates that the ANS is functioning well and keeping the body regulated.

 If autonomic dysfunction is present, however, the heart rate will not show as much variation.
 It will either be consistently high or low.
 That’s because there is no longer any back and forth between the sympathetic and parasympathetic responses.

-Other methods for diagnosing autonomic dysfunction after concussion include a pupillary light reflex test, eyeball pressure test, and graded exercise testing.
+Other methods for diagnosing autonomic dysfunction after a concussion include tests such as a pupillary light reflex test and graded exercise testing.

-In the vast majority of cases, autonomic dysfunction will resolve once the brain heals from its concussion.
+In the vast majority of cases, autonomic dysfunction will resolve once the brain recovers from its concussion and the nerve damage heals.

-If symptoms persist or are too severe, the best approach is to treat the symptoms.
+However, if symptoms persist or are too severe, the best approach is to treat the symptoms.
 For example, beta-blockers will help manage irregular heartbeats, and blood pressure meds can keep your blood pressure from getting too high or low.
+You can also manage low blood pressure by making certain lifestyle changes, such as:

-Some diet changes will also help regulate digestion if that is affecting you.
-In addition, some natural remedies for post-concussion syndrome might be able to reduce your symptoms.
+Some diet changes will also help regulate digestion issues if those are affecting you.
+In addition, certain natural remedies for post-concussion syndrome might be able to reduce your symptoms.